cesaro/dpu/README.rst

   instert new events, based on a radix tree or hash table per event; or at least optimize to scan the smallest postset in Unfolding::find2

-- Vector clocks.
+x Vector clocks.
 In the current implementation, vclocks store a mapping from pids to integers.
 The integer increments whenever the process advances.
   Instead of storing integers I think we could store a pointer to the last event (this), as they are also well ordered in memory.
 An undersirable outcome of this is that sibling nodes of the per-process tree will *not* have equal depths, but depths that are now ordered, as well.
-This seems to have no impact if we are going to only use these clocks only for recovering causaly information inside of configurations.
+This seems to have no impact if we are going to only use these clocks only for recovering causaly information inside of configurations. -> removed from Event thank to Cut existence.

 - translate e->action.val on thread creation, so that it contains the pid in the unfolding, not the one in steroids